Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.15.1
+ Announcing C-Blosc 1.16.0
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

-This is a maintenance release that adds a workaround for Visual Studio 2008's lack of a stdint.h file to blosclz.c.
+This is an important release in terms of improved safety for untrusted/possibly corrupted inputs.
+The additional checks seem to not affect performance significantly (see some benchmarks in #258), so this is why they are the default now.

+The previous functions (with less safety) checks are still available with a '_unsafe' suffix.
+The complete list is:

+  - blosc_decompress_unsafe()
+  - blosc_decompress_ctx_unsafe()
+  - blosc_getitem_unsafe()

+Also, a new API function named blosc_cbuffer_validate(), for validating Blosc compressed data, has been added.

+Also, a couple of potential thread deadlock and a data race have been fixed.

+Thanks to Jeremy Maitin-Shepard and @wenjuno for these great contributions.

 For more info, please see the release notes in: